youngvoice/youngvoice.github.io/source/_posts/2022-06-04-life-of-a-program.md

 ---
 title: what story a program has?
 description: the story of a whole life of program
-categories:
-- process
-tags:
-- question
+categories: [cs, knowledge, operating system, process]
+tags: [cs, knowledge, operating system, process]
 ---

 # how do we use a computer?